clij/clij2/reference_transposeXY.md

 ## transposeXY
 ![Image](images/mini_clijx_logo.png)

-Transpose X and Y in an image.
+Transpose X and Y axes of an image.

 ### Usage in ImageJ macro
 ```